 RULE #8: MARKETING IS THE ENGINE OF EVERY BUSINESS

-Marketing is all about attracting people to buy your product or service, getting them to come back again and again, and getting them to purchase more when they do come back.
+Marketing is about attracting people to buy your product or service, getting them to come back again and again, and getting them to purchase more when they do come back.

 Most businesses have been reduced to a commodity.
 No one can buy their materials for that much less than anyone else.
 Advertising costs about the same.
 Even a second or third shift doesn’t give your business that much advantage.